Get started creating and populating demo Azure DevOps Services projects

 Workaround: You can try waiting for a few minutes and confirm whether the extension is available to use, and then run the generator again.

 Issue: Error while creating query: TF401256: You do not have Write permissions for query Shared Queries:

 Cause: In Azure DevOps, users have different access levels - Basic, Stakeholder and Visual Studio Subscriber.
-Access levels determine what features are available to user.
-In order to provion projects using the demo generator, you need at least a Basic access level.
+Access levels determine what features are available to users.
+In order to provision projects using the demo generator, you need at least a Basic access level.
 This error indicates the user has a stakeholder license which does not grant permissions to writing shared queries

 Fix: You should change the access level, from basic to stakeholder.
 Please refer to this article on docs: Add users to your organization or project for more information on how to add users to your organization, and specify the level of features they can use